Jean-Paul Davis

 Jean-Paul Davis (born February 10, 1972) is a Canadian former professional ice hockey defenceman.

+Career

-Davis attended the University of Guelph where he played with the Guelph Gryphons men's ice hockey team.
+Davis attended the University of Guelph, where he played with the Guelph Gryphons men's ice hockey team.
 For his outstanding play during the 1997–98 season, Davis was named the CIS Player of the year and was awarded the Senator Joseph A. Sullivan Trophy.